OPERATING IN A LONG-TERM AND COMMITTED MANNER FOR SWEDEN

 Mariana Risberg is Director on the board of the Marianne and Marcus Wallenberg Foundation.
 She holds a Bachelor of Business Administration degree from Stockholm University.

-Celia Pilkington shares the main responsibility with Peter Wallenberg Jr to work with the next generation.
+Celia Pilkington shares the main responsibility with Jacob Wallenberg to work with the next generation.

 Today, there is a program in place to enable sixth-generation family members to learn more about the activities associated with the family and become gradually involved in them over time.